The Importance Of Email Design: Best Practices, Tips, and Tools

 The problem is, not every font is supported by email clients.
 Actually, there are just a handful of safe fonts available that every email client “understands”.
 Here they are:

-If a client doesn’t know a font, it will replace it with a safe one and your designer vision might get violated.
-It doesn’t mean that every font outside of this list will be replaced, but it’s likely to happen.
-So it’s best if you work with safe fonts from the start.
-Use no more than 1-2 of them in one message to avoid overwhelming a reader.
-The ease of reading and the overall impression of writing depend on the choice of fonts also.
+If an email client doesn’t know a font, it will replace it with a safe one, and your designer vision might get altered.
+It doesn’t mean that every font outside of this list will be replaced, but it is still likely to happen.
+So it is a safer choice to work with safe fonts from the start.
+Also, ise no more than 1-2 of them in one message to avoid overwhelming a reader.
+Remember that the ease of reading and the overall impression of writing depend on the choice of fonts also.

 In case you absolutely have to insert fonts that are not displayed by all email clients, you’ve got two options: